Unknown Rooms: A Collection of Acoustic Songs: Release

 On Oct.
 9, the album was made available to stream for free via SoundCloud, after being previously leaked the month before.

-On January 25, 2013, a music video was released for the song, "Flatlands," as a collaboration with Converse and Decibel Magazine.
+On January 25, 2013, a music video was released for the song, "Flatlands", as a collaboration with Converse and Decibel Magazine.

 Reception

 Critical

-Unknown Rooms was met with positive reviews from music critics, on Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 73 based on 8 reviews, indicating "generally favorable reviews."
-Jayson Green of Pitchfork Media scored the album a 7.7, saying that, "Unknown Rooms is a short album, but its nine songs capture and sustain free-floating fear and menace," while Adrian Agacer of Tiny Mix Tapes gave the album four stars, stating, "This is a sparse album, Chelsea Wolfe’s quietest, most beautiful album to date, showcasing a vulnerability that simultaneously pushes the listener’s comfort level to its limits and is sincerely inviting in its simplicity.
-Unlike last year’s Apokalypsis, which had its moments of anarchic liveliness and heightened motions and speeds (“Demons"), Unknown Rooms is entirely built on pure rests and negative space, the nerve-racking space of silence."
+Unknown Rooms was met with positive reviews from music critics, on Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 73 based on 8 reviews, indicating "generally favorable reviews".
+Jayson Green of Pitchfork Media scored the album a 7.7, saying that, "Unknown Rooms is a short album, but its nine songs capture and sustain free-floating fear and menace," while Adrian Agacer of Tiny Mix Tapes gave the album four stars, stating, "This is a sparse album, Chelsea Wolfe's quietest, most beautiful album to date, showcasing a vulnerability that simultaneously pushes the listener's comfort level to its limits and is sincerely inviting in its simplicity.
+Unlike last year's Apokalypsis, which had its moments of anarchic liveliness and heightened motions and speeds ("Demons"), Unknown Rooms is entirely built on pure rests and negative space, the nerve-racking space of silence."

 Commercial

-Unknown Rooms is Wolfe's first album to chart in the US, marking it her most successful album thus far.
+Unknown Rooms is Wolfe's first album to chart in the US.